 Check out what Pugdundee Safaris have to offer by a look at this video.
 Along with a stay at one of their six lodges across the country, there are a number of activities to experience Indian wildlife and culture in a truly sustainable way.

-Manav Khanduja, co-founder of Pugdundee Safaris, shares some of the measures taken in the direction of sustainability, particularly over the last 10 years:
+Manav Khanduja, co-founder of Pugdundee Safaris, shares some of the measures taken in the direction of sustainability over the last 10 years.

 Tree House Hideaway – Bandhavgarh

 - We opt for sensitive construction using natural light to be more energy efficient.
-We maximize use of local material and have used recycled doors and windows and railway sleepers in creating an eclectic collection of furniture.
+We maximize use of local material and have used recycled doors, windows and railway sleepers in creating an eclectic collection of furniture.

 - During construction local manpower is used providing employment.
 Many of these labourers are retained post construction as regular staff and given regular training.
 About more than 80% of lodge teams are from nearby villages.
 Many of them have grown with us on leading positions inspiring others also.